dtadmor/NBA-Player-Growth/README.md

 The models determining rates were able to explain around 70% of the target variance, while models determining expected value were able to explain around 15% of the target variance.
 When the model were compared to baseline predictions, the expected value models had the greater value by improving on the baselines by 14 - 26%.

 In the future, these predictions could be used to determine optimal lineups, player signings, and areas for players to improve.
-Still, to better understand the model, it would help to understand how much of the variance of year to year performance is due to random chance.
-Also, it is important to make predictions for defense to create a more complete picture.
+Still, to better understand the model, it would help to estimate the variance of year to year performance due to random chance.
+Also, it will be important to make predictions for defense to create a more complete picture.